- Program Description

 Upon graduation, students may apply to NCFR for the Provisional Certified Family Life Educator (CFLE) designation.
 More information about the CFLE designation is found below.

-WMU Undergraduate students with declared majors in Family Studies or Child and Family Development
+WMU Undergraduate students with declared majors in Family Studies, Child and Family Development or Youth and Community Development

-Qualifying WMU students can accumulate up to 12 credit hours toward the Master of Arts in Family and Consumer Sciences (Child Life or Family Life Education options) through the Accelerated Graduate Degree Program while enrolled as undergraduates in either the Family Studies major or the Child and Family Development major.
+Qualifying WMU students can accumulate up to 12 credit hours toward the Master of Arts in Family and Consumer Sciences (Child Life or Family Life Education options) through the Accelerated Graduate Degree Program while enrolled as undergraduates in the Family Studies major, the Child and Family Development major or the Youth and Community Development major.
 Students accepted into the AGDP take designated 5000- and 6000-level courses that are counted in both the bachelor’s degree and the master’s degree.
 For more information, see the AGDP program page.

 Upon acceptance into the master’s program, each student is to make an appointment with the graduate advisor to plan a program of study.
 Advisors for the MA in family and consumer sciences are: